Zodiase/meteor-check/README.md

 If `message` is not provided, `check` functions similarly to how it would without this package.

 If `message` is provided, however, it will replace the original error message from the check.
-With this you can add meaningful error messages to checks instead of seeing something like: 'Match error: Expected string, got number'.
+With this you can add meaningful error messages to checks instead of seeing something like: `'Match error: Expected string, got number'`.

 Install
 -------